Science Camps and Glacier Watch

 Summer is an intense time for science in Greenland.
 With 24 hours of daylight to work with and a melting ice cap to study, researchers spread along the edges of glaciers and on camps atop the summit of the ice cap to learn all they can about the dynamic nature of ice, wildlife, climate, and geology in a time of rapid climate change at the poles.

-The Exploratorium crew will document all the science we can stuff into three weeks.
-We’ll be camping and hiking with glaciologists, biologists, and climate researchers; recording interviews; writing dispatches; and capturing moving and still image scenes of this gorgeous icy island.
+In July of 2008, an Exploratorium crew journeyed to Greenland and documented all the science we could stuff into three weeks.
+We camped and hiked with glaciologists, biologists, and climate researchers; recorded interviews; wrote dispatches; and captured moving and still image scenes of this gorgeous icy island.

-Our first stop will be the town of Kangerlussuaq, nestled along a 100-mile- (160-km-) long fjord with the looming ice cap behind it.
-We’ll reach Kanger, as it’s often called, via an Air National Guard military transport from Scotia, New York, and we’ll be staying at the Kangerlussuaq International Science Support facility, aka “KISS.”
+Our first stop was the town of Kangerlussuaq, nestled along a 100-mile- (160-km-) long fjord with the looming ice cap behind it.
+We reached Kanger, as it’s often called, via an Air National Guard military transport from Scotia, New York, and we stayed at the Kangerlussuaq International Science Support facility, aka “KISS.”

-We hope to catch up with Billy D’Andrea, our Ice Stories correspondent from Brown University, who is studying lake sediments for clues of our recent climate past.
-We also plan to hitch a ride and hike out to Tom Neumann’s camp along the glacier edge.
+We caught up with Billy D’Andrea, our Ice Stories correspondent from Brown University, who is studying lake sediments for clues of our recent climate past.
+We also hitched a ride and hike out to Tom Neumann’s camp along the glacier edge.

 Tom is a glaciologist from the University of Vermont who is interested in the history of the Greenland Ice Sheet, in particular the last time Greenland was free from its mantle of ice.
 His team studies this by patrolling the edge of the glacier and collecting rocks poking out from the base of the ice sheet.
 These rocks contain clues about the last time they were directly exposed to cosmic rays from the sun (the last time they weren’t covered by ice).

 Jakobshavn is Greenland’s largest glacier and it regularly calves huge icebergs in the summer season, some as large as about a cubic mile in size.
-We hope to capture one of these gigantic calving events at Mark Fahnestock’s camp along the rocky shoreline of Disko Bay at the base of the glacier.
 Mark is a glaciologist from the University of New Hampshire, and studies the flow rate of the Jakobshavn glacier.
 This one glacier, a fraction of the 630,000-cubic-mile ice sheet that covers most of Greenland, produces 35 billion tons of icebergs every year, nearly all the bergs that threaten ship traffic in the northern Atlantic, and is almost certainly the origin of the iceberg that sunk the Titanic.